zokahn/mamawatch/README.md

 ## Latest Developments

-- Implemented comprehensive MQTT client to handle various Shelly Button1 events and status updates
-- Created a detailed diagnostics page for monitoring device status
+- Implemented a database system for storing messages (messages.db)
-- Added event logging functionality with acknowledgment feature
+- Added an archived logs feature with a new template (archived_logs.html)
-- Improved error handling and logging throughout the application
+- Restructured the project directory for better organization
+- Implemented a database module (database.py) for handling data persistence
-- Updated the web interface to display more detailed device information
+- Updated the MQTT client and routes to work with the new structure

-## Development Log
+## Current Features

-- 2023-09-23: Initial project setup and implementation of core functionality
-- 2023-09-24: Implemented error handling and logging for MQTT client
-- 2023-09-25: Added comprehensive device status monitoring and diagnostics page
+- Real-time monitoring of Shelly Button1 status
+- Display of button press events (single press, long press, double press)
+- Detailed diagnostic information including battery status, WiFi connection, and more
-- 2023-09-26: Implemented event logging and acknowledgment functionality
+- Event logging with acknowledgment functionality
-- 2023-09-27: Refactored MQTT client to handle various Shelly Button1 topics and payloads
+- WebSocket-based real-time updates
+- Data persistence using SQLite database
+- Archived logs view for historical data

 ## Things to Do

 1. Implement user authentication for the web interface
-2. Add data persistence for event logs and device status history
-3. Implement Telegram/WhatsApp integration for notifications
+2. Implement Telegram/WhatsApp integration for notifications
-4. Create a mobile-friendly version of the web interface
+3. Create a mobile-friendly version of the web interface
-5. Set up automated testing for critical components
+4. Set up automated testing for critical components
-6. Optimize performance for handling multiple concurrent connections
+5. Optimize performance for handling multiple concurrent connections
-7. Implement support for multiple Shelly Button1 devices
+6. Implement support for multiple Shelly Button1 devices
+7. Enhance the archived logs feature with filtering and sorting options

 ## Future Enhancements